 One of the biggest beauties of social media is that it makes word-of-mouth marketing accessible even to those who have very little means.
-Hence, unless you are a small and medium-size enterprise with difficulties to cope with your own business and not enough time on your hands to visit your customers and do your everyday work, I would suggest on the contrary that you use social media to gain brand awareness and do business.
+Hence, unless you are a small and medium-sized enterprise with difficulties to cope with your own business and not enough time on your hands to visit your customers and do your everyday work, I would suggest on the contrary that you use social media to gain brand awareness and do business.

-In fact, with social media you don’t actually do business directly.
+In fact, with social media, you don’t actually do business directly.
 You do what Bob Pearson would call “pre-commerce” (Jossey Bass, 2011), i.e. you create the conditions for people to buy your products or recommend them to one another.

 As a rule, large corporations have already built brand awareness (this is why they are large, in essence); what such companies might seek in social media marketing may differ significantly from what small and medium-sized companies may be looking for.

 SMEs and Soho businesses are by definition lesser-known and have to build their brand awareness in the first place.

 Having said that, I can deliver 5 general tips for enterprises which are ready to jump on the bandwagon of social media marketing:

 - first and foremost, know thyself and use social networks consistently with regard to your image, and your overall marketing strategy (for different types of brands and strategies, check the work the non-profit Media Aces did with brand monitoring company Synthesio,

 - don’t shift your focus from business to social media: obviously, social media should support your business by enhancing your brand experience, awareness and/or visibility.
 If it distracts you from doing business, then don’t do it,